cdailey2/Breast_Cancer_Detection/README.md

 <br>

 ## Technologies
 Jupyter Notebook was used packed with a number of data manipulation and analysis and machine learning libraries including numpy, pandas, matplotlib, seaborn, and sklearn.
-More on this can be found in the [project documentation](https://github.com/cdailey2/Breast_Cancer_Detection/blob/main/docs/project_documentation.md).

 <br>